SirDizzypanda/SirDizzypanda/README.md

 - 👋 Hi, I’m @SirDizzypanda
-- 🌱 I’m currently learning mothing
+- 🌱 I’m currently learning nothing
 - 📫 You Can Reach Me From Discord

 <!---